When the 18th Amendment to the Constitution took effect on January 17, 1920, New England’s taverns suddenly became speakeasies.

 But the party kept going surreptitiously throughout the city, including and especially at the Hotel Vernon on Kelley Square.
 Two brothers owned it, Frank “Bossy” McGady, a state trooper, and Beaven McGady.

 Down a long wooden staircase the hotel served liquor at its hideaway speakeasy, where no one ever got caught.
-There was a secret entrance, and “Madame Rhubarb” was the password to get through it.
-Babe Ruth often stopped in for a drink or two.
+It had a secret entrance and a password, “Madame Rhubarb,” to get through it.
+Babe Ruth often stopped in for a drink or four.

 Just after the end of Prohibition, an artist painted around the hotel bar a mural based on Samuel Taylor Coleridge’s poem “The Rime of the Ancient Mariner.”
 A backroom was added, decorated like a schooner galley and named “The Kelley Square Yacht Club.”
 Henry Mancini and Burl Ives visited during the ‘40s and ‘50s, and reservations were sometimes needed two weeks in advance.
 (A tour of the Hotel Vernon was taped in 2010; watch it here.)